Yankees vs. Royals Player Props Betting Odds

 Torres Stats

-- Torres hopes to build on a 10-game hitting streak in this matchup.
-During his last 10 games he is hitting .395 with a triple, a home run, two walks and three RBI.
+- Torres hopes to build on an 11-game hitting streak in this matchup.
+In his last 10 outings he is batting .395 with a triple, two home runs, two walks and four RBI.

 Torres Recent Games